Student Finance England funding

 Funding for repeat/re-take years

-If you're repeating or retaking a year, your Student Finance England (SFE) funding could be affected, depending on whether you've previously repeated a year or suspended mid-way through a year or if you have any attendance on an earlier degree-level course.
+If you are repeating or retaking a year, your Student Finance England (SFE) funding may be impacted.
+This depends on whether you have previously repeated a year, suspended mid-way through a year, or have any attendance on a prior degree-level course.
+For more information, please visit our repeat-year funding page.

 Module retrievers